frosem-space/ISTQB-CTFL-AT/Quiz/Chapter_1_extras.md

     **Answer**: ***c) A test charter with purpose and scope***
     **Explanation**: Charters guide exploratory sessions by focusing the tester's intent.

-28. **During a demo, a user raises a new idea.
+28. **During a demo, a stakeholder raises a new idea.
 What should the team do?**
     a) Add it immediately to the sprint
     b) Ignore it
     c) Discuss it and log it as a new backlog item